Harvick wins at Darlington as NASCAR returns to tracks

 HOUSTON (AP) — Authorities say Buffalo Bills defensive lineman Ed Oliver was arrested during a traffic stop in the Houston area and charged with drunken driving and illegally carrying a handgun.

 Montgomery County sheriff’s deputies pulled Oliver over Saturday night after receiving reports of someone driving recklessly in a construction area.
-Oliver failed a sobriety test and deputies found a small caliber pistol in his truck, according to a statement from the Montgomery County Constables.
+A statement from the Montgomery County Constables says Oliver failed a sobriety test and deputies found a small caliber pistol in his truck.

-The Houston Chronicle reports that he was released from jail after posting bond.
+The Houston Chronicle reports that Oliver was released from jail after posting bond.

 Oliver was selected by the Buffalo Bills in the first round of the 2019 draft.